 Poultry farmers who also raise catfishes can boil their cracked eggs to feed their fishes or use the egg paste to mix their catfish feed ingredients.

 They can also be fed live foods, and two of their favorite foods are blackworms and thoroughly cleaned earthworms (always be careful offering earthworms if they could have come in contact with pesticides).
 They tend to ignore top dwelling live food, but you can always try out staples like mosquito larvae and bloodworms to see if your fish will accept them.
+Some catfish will also chase live bait like small fish.
+Try keeping some small live fish in a quality betta fish tank and use them for bait.

 Many pet shops sell frozen cubes and blocks of bloodworms and brine shrimp.
 Break off a bit and toss it into the water.
 Be careful with bloodworms; many people are allergic to them.
 On a staple diet supplemented with bloodworms and brine shrimp, a young catfish can grow as much as an inch a month.